wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 Hereafter are the explicit file naming rules for line species:

-- Cloud species names follow the same convention as the :ref:`line species<nameingConvention>`, with the following additions.
+- Cloud species names follow the same convention as the :ref:`line species<namingConvention>`, with the following additions.
 - After the full chemical formula and the ``-NatAbund`` flag, if relevant, the physical state of the condensate is indicated between parenthesis: ``(s)`` for solids, ``(l)`` for liquids
 - For **solid** condensates **only**, after the state: